-Asia stocks, bonds to struggle as Fed flags more hikes
+Asia stocks, bonds struggle as Fed flags more hikes

 The Fed's rate rise of 25 basis points to 0.5-0.75 percent was well flagged but investors were spooked when the "dot plots" of members' projections showed a median of three hikes next year, up from two previously.

-The plots hardly shouted of an urgency to tighten.
-The median projection was for 1.4 percent at the end of next year, 2.1 percent for 2018 and 2.9 percent at end 2019.
+Some analysts note that the change came even as the Fed's economic projections have hardly been upgraded, suggesting the Fed could accelerate tightening even further if policymakers see firmer evidence of higher growth or inflation.

-Dealers also noted that this time last year the median call was for four hikes in 2016.
+"The U.S. economy is already on a solid expansion but the new administration wants to do large-scale spending.
+That could surely boost inflation and U.S. bond yields," said Norihiro Fujito, senior investment strategist at Mitsubishi UFJ Morgan Stanley Securities.

-Still, investors had bet heavily on a more dovish message and many positions were quickly unwound.
+Investors had bet heavily on a more dovish message and many positions were quickly unwound.

-"The fact that the market, including me, was leaning the wrong away exacerbated the move," said Steven Englander, Citi's global head of forex.
+"The fact that the market, including me, was leaning the wrong away exacerbated the move," said Steven Englander, Citi's global head of forex based in New York.

-Fed fund futures <0#FF:> slid to imply around a 50-50 chance that rates would be between 1.25 and 1.5 percent by the end of 2017.
-The market is pricing in 57 basis points of hikes next year, up from 40 basis points ahead of the meeting.
+Fed fund futures <0#FF:> slid to imply an almost 50 percent chance that the Fed will raise rates three times, with two hikes fully priced in already.

 Yields on two-year Treasury paper US2YT=RR jumped 10 basis points to 1.27 percent, the biggest daily increase since early 2015 and the highest level since August 2009.